sebastianrusin00/CarDataApp/report/Phase1_Requirements_UserModel.md

 Addressing these issues in subsequent design phases — through better input guidance, undo functionality, persistent comparison panels, and improved labeling — would substantially improve usability for both Marek and Karolina's use cases.

 ---

-*End of Phase 1 Report – Requirements and User Model*